riggles1/GunconDuino-With-Screen-Flash/README.md

 * I've included what settings I use in order to make PS1 lightgun games never miss an input ```video_driver = "d3d11", video_max_frame_latency = "1, video_frame_delay_auto = "true, video_frame_delay = "3"```
 * Runahead works with PCSX-ReARMed, I've set it to 1 in the configs included in this package.
 * The following mappings are necessary for PCSX-ReArmed to recognize the trigger, A and B buttons.
 Inputs are also mirrored on the P1 and P2 controllers within the PCSX-ReARMed.cfg override in ```\config```.

+**Flycast notes**
+If the XY tracking is limited to the top portion of the screen, exit the game/core, disable the GunconDuino (A+B+Trigger), start the game again and enable the guncon while it's running (trigger press, or A button presses then trigger if selecting a different buffedelay).

 Edit the PCSX-ReARMed.cfg accordingly (already set in the included config override):
 ```